 What is Coif?

-A coif is a medieval cowl worn out over the face and head by male soldiers in the fourteenth century as an element of heavy armor.
-The Coif had been a padded fabric knotted underneath the chin as well as filled with woolen or horsehair.
+A coif is a medieval cowl worn out over the face and head by male soldiers in the fourteenth century as an element of heavy armour.
+The Coif had been a padded fabric knotted underneath the chin as well as filled with woollen or horsehair.

-A coif was usually worn beneath the big helm to defend the neck against assaults from all sides.
-Arrows, as well as other weaponry, could not get lodged in the hair and pierce the neck because of the Coif.
+A coif was worn beneath the big helm to defend the neck against assaults from all sides.
+Arrows and other weaponry could not get lodged in the hair and pierce the neck because of the Coif.

 This also avoided additional injuries such as low blows and being pushed off the horse.

-The word ‘ Coif,’ also called ‘coiffe,’ comes through French.
+The word ‘ Coif,’ also called ‘coiffe,’ comes from French.
 It consists of a variety of items that conceal the head.
 The very first refers to a hairdo.

 What is Quaff?